Title

 Aerobic Exercise

-The American Diabetes Association recommends 30 minutes of aerobic exercise serval days a week.
+The American Diabetes Association (ADA) recommends 30 minutes of aerobic exercise serval days a week.
 Aerobic exercise includes light to moderately intense workouts like the following:

 • Running